- Nevada is consistently ranked as a premier mining jurisdiction

 Its 100% owned Silver Cloud project, which has multi-million ounce gold potential, consists of 572 claims covering 45 square kilometres and is adjacent to Hecla Mining's (NYSE:HL) Hollister mine which in 2018 generated nearly 33,000 ounces of the yellow metal and over 172,000 ounces of silver.

-In April this year, Blackrock completed a US$3 million deal with Ely Gold Royalties Inc giving it a four-year purchase option for the brownfield Tonopah West project in the Walker Lane belt.
+In April, 2020, Blackrock completed a US$3 million deal with Ely Gold Royalties Inc giving it a four-year purchase option for the brownfield Tonopah West project in the Walker Lane belt.

 It means the firm now controls the largest claims package in the area and has a major foothold in the Tonopah district, which has produced over 174 million ounces of silver and 1.8 million ounces of gold.